OVERVIEW

 While digital hoarding affects many content categories, I found that travel-related content showed unique patterns

-After doing some secondary research, I decided that I wanted to focus on organizing travel-related content, as this category had shown high areas of friction for users.
-Compared to other types of content, travel-related materials carried higher stakes for users which is due to the fact that users tend to have higher emotional investment, greater intent to act, and more frustration when saving/using travel content.
+Compared to other types of content (fashion, cooking, lifestyle), travel-related content carried higher stakes for users which is due to the fact that users tend to have higher emotional investment, greater intent to act, and more frustration when saving/using travel content.

 User Interviews